ykirpichev/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I used two models.
+One is small_model which is easy to use locally for experiments and to check the pipeline and nvidia model which is recommended by lections which was trained in AWS.
+Both models have several convolution layers and include RELU layers to introduce nonlinearity.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in models using a Keras lambda layer.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+In order to reduce overfitting I used more data.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The final model was trained and validated on different data sets to ensure that the model was not overfitting and number of epochs was adjusted properly.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, driving

 For details about how I created the training data, see the next section.